 Take your time, do plenty of research and be sure to rely on the professional recommendations from the employees of your local building materials or home improvement store.
 If there is ever any doubt, get a second (or third, or fourth…) opinion.

 Before committing to a fixture or product, you need to see it in your space before making a final judgement.
 Things like lighting and placement can make a HUGE difference on whether it’s the right addition to your project.

 Sampling products like paint, tiles, flooring, or even hardware before you commit to a full order is a great way to make sure that you aren’t wasting money.
 You can typically find sample swatches of your preferred product colors and styles at your local building supply store to test.

 If you’re shopping for paint, a great way to take sampling one step further is to purchase sample pints, like these Benjamin Moore Premium Paint Sample Pints from DWS Building Supply, to swatch one or more of the walls in the area you intend to paint.
 Doing this is inexpensive, gives you the ability to see exactly how the light will affect the final look of your project, and can make a big impact on your decision.

 Don’t fall in to the all-too-common trap of choosing the lowest priced tool over the trusted durability of one that may cost slightly more up front.

 Although it may seem counter-intuitive to spend more on the tools you intend to use for your project now, you will save yourself time, money, and hassle down the line.
-If you invest in reliable, quality products that are made to last, like [these] from DWS Building Supply, and you follow the recommended care, they will last you for many projects to come; reducing or even eliminating the need to purchase new tools for your next project!
+If you invest in reliable, quality products that are made to last, and you follow the recommended care, they will last you for many projects to come; reducing or even eliminating the need to purchase new tools for your next project!